Naokimi/rails-multiUIs-template/README.md

 ## Contents

-Creating an app using this template gives you an option amongs several UX/UI frameworks, a set of gems to help with you development, and a landing page with a navbar, footer, banner, and a link to the framework's documentation.
+Creating an app using this template gives you an option amongs several UX/UI frameworks, a set of gems to help with you development, and a landing page with a navbar, footer (sticky at bottom with flexbox), banner, and a link to the framework's documentation.

 ### Framework Options